 How to get there

-To get to the Klong San Museum, take the Silom line of the skytrain to S8 Wong Wian Yai.
+To get to the Klong San Museum, take the Green Line (BTS Sky Train Silom Line) to S8 Wong Wian Yai Station.
 From there, take a taxi to Wat Anongkharam.

 Get the hotel staff to write out the name of the temple in Thai to help you ask for directions.